elecfreaks/learn-en/microbitOctopus/output/octopus_ef04101.md

 ---
 ### Required Parts and Connection Diagram

-- Connect to P1 port of the breakout board.
+- Connect to P1 port of the breakout board, and connect Neon Light EL wire to the breakout board.

 ***Take sensor:bit for an example***